Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 That’s probably the only section of an Aegean Airlines Business Class flight that falls short.

-After boarding the aircraft, the crew will offer you a newspaper.
+After boarding the aircraft, the crew might offer you a newspaper.
 It’s pretty much the same selection you’ll find in the Business Class Lounge at the International Airport of Athens: some Greek newspapers, the Blue magazine, and the Times.
 And, unfortunately, that’s where the in-flight entertainment ends.

 The Aegean App

 Aegean Airlines has its own dedicated app called Aegean App.
 If you download it, you can access the company’s in-flight entertainment via the Aegean Stream service.
-Every passenger can connect to Aegean’s platform via Wi-Fi, and from there, you can browse a selection of magazines (in several languages, like German, Italian, and French), listen to some playlists, play games, and chat with other passengers via Aegean’s chat software.
+Every passenger can connect to Aegean’s platform via Wi-Fi, and from there, you can browse a selection of magazines (in several languages, like German, Italian, and French), listen to some playlists, play games, and chat with other passengers via Aegean’s chat.

+I used Aegean Stream to read German and English magazines, but I didn’t use the rest.
 If you plan to travel frequently with Aegean, downloading its app is necessary.
 The app allows you to save your boarding passes and collect miles, as well as use their in-flight entertainment service.
 You can download the app here.

-Before landing & after landing
+Before landing & after arrival

 Chios Mastiha and Parliaros Chocolate Aegean